-- Employers with more than 100 employees working together in a group on the same floor space must, where possible, make provision for minimising the number of employees at the workplace at any given time through rotation, staggered working hours, shift systems and the like. - Develop a workplace plan for a phased in return to work prior to reopening the workplace for business.
-The workplace plan must correspond with Annexure E of the Level 3 Regulations and must be retained for inspection. - The workplace plan must include a procedure for the compulsory screening of all persons entering the workplace as well as a procedure for the safe evacuation of persons from the workplace who present with symptoms of COVID-19, without endangering other employees or the public. - The information contained in the workplace plan must also include, inter alia, the details of the employees permitted to return; how the employer intends to phase in the return to work, the details of the COVID-19 Compliance Officer and the health and hygiene protocols. - Provide employees who may come into direct contact with members of the public as part of their employment duties with sufficient protective equipment. - Provide hand sanitisers at entrance and exit points and bathroom facilities for employees to use.
+- Develop a plan for a phased in return to work prior to reopening the workplace for business.
+The workplace plan must correspond with Annexure E of the Regulations and must be retained for inspection. - The workplace plan must include a procedure for the compulsory screening of all persons entering the workplace as well as a procedure for the safe evacuation of persons from the workplace who present with symptoms of COVID-19, without endangering other employees or the public. - The information contained in the workplace plan must also include, inter alia, the details of the employees permitted to return; how the employer intends to phase in the return to work, the details of the COVID-19 Compliance Officer and the health and hygiene protocols. - Phase in the return of employees from other provinces, metropolitan and district areas. - Provide employees who may come into direct contact with members of the public as part of their employment duties with sufficient protective equipment. - Provide hand sanitisers at entrance and exit points and bathroom facilities for employees to use. - Stagger working hours and shifts, where possible, if an employer employs more than 100 employees, so as to ensure that there is no congestion in public transport and the workplace. - Employers in the manufacturing, construction, business and financial services industries, who have more than 500 employees, must refer employees who screen positive for COVID-19 medical examination or testing where necessary.